sstelfox/stelfox.net/content/blog/2014-04-21-calculating-rsa-key-fingerprints-in-ruby.md

 title: Calculating RSA Key Fingerprints in Ruby
 ---

-I regularily find myself working on projects that involve the manipulation and storage of RSA keys.
+I regularly find myself working on projects that involve the manipulation and storage of RSA keys.
 In the past I've never had to worry about identification or presentation of these keys.
 Normally I've only got one too three pairs at most that I'm manipulating (server, certificate authority, client).